THE DEVELOPMENT OF ACTIVE RELEASE TECHNIQUES®

 In 1988, Dr. Leahy’s colleagues convinced him to hold a seminar to teach his groundbreaking treatment method.
 After the initial seminar overflowed with interested physicians, he quickly began to formalize a training method for ART.
 Today, more than 10,000 providers have been trained in Dr. Leahy’s ever-evolving techniques, transforming the lives of more than 100 million people worldwide.
 Now, our expanded European seminar program promises to deliver the power of ART to an even greater audience.

 UPPER EXTREMITY LEVEL 1

 In this seminar, you’ll learn how to treat common musculoskeletal disorders such as carpal tunnel syndrome, tennis elbow, and shoulder injuries.
-The seminar covers approximately 107 protocols and 35 nerve entrapment techniques, as well as instruction in anatomy and palpation.
+The seminar covers approximately 60 protocols, as well as instruction in anatomy and palpation.
 No prerequisites are required.
 (For some neck and shoulder problems, the ART Spine Seminar protocols are necessary to completely resolve the injury.)

 UPPER EXTREMITY LEVEL 2

 Building on Level 1, which focuses primarily on individual anatomic structures, you’ll learn advanced techniques to treat and restore motion between structures to optimize movement.
 You’ll learn to treat shoulder impingement syndrome and other shoulder dysfunctions, tennis elbow, golfer’s elbow, and repetitive stress syndromes, and more.
 (For some neck and shoulder problems, you might need protocols from the ART Spine seminars.)
 This seminar includes approximately 84 protocols, each with palpation steps to increase your accuracy and effectiveness, as well as instruction in anatomy.
 Certification in Upper Extremity Level 1 is a prerequisite for this seminar.